It was only a matter of time before the first championship of formula 1 virtual launch.

 In recent days in London, 20 pilots of Formula 1 Esport they qualified for the "Formula 1® Esports Series Finals", Which will take place at Abu Dhabi the 24 and 25 November, as a side event of the Abu Dhabi Grand Prix formula 1 Journal.

-In the UK the event was aired on both Sky Sports Mix that Sky Sports F2, with a peak of 282 thousands of users, a national record for an export event on a non-gendered TV channel.
+In the UK the event was aired on both Sky Sports Mix and Sky Sports F2, with a peak of 282 thousands of users, a national record for an export event on a non-gendered TV channel.

 Initial selections ranged from well over 63 thousands of players (with only 20 slots available), have been run nearly 1 million rounds and you can find on f1esports.com all the racing times collected.